vishalj7/jekyll-now/about.md

 permalink: /about/
 ---

-My name is Vishal Jhaveri and I am a Software Engineer.
+My name is Vishal Jhaveri and I am a Data Scientist.
 This site is about my journey as as a developer.

 ### Contact me